hep-lbdl/CaloGAN/README.md

 Next, you can type `make` which should build an executable called `generate`.
 Because of how Geant4 works, this executable gets deposited in `$HOME/geant4_workdir/bin/Linux-g++/`, which is in your `$PATH` when the modules from `cfg/pdsf-env.sh` are loaded.

 To run the generation script, run `generate -m cfg/run2.mac`.
-You can change generation parameters inside [`cfg/run2.mac`](https://github.com/hep-lbdl/CaloGAN/blob/master/generation/cfg/run2.mac)
+You can change generation parameters inside [`cfg/run2.mac`](https://github.com/hep-lbdl/CaloGAN/blob/master/generation/cfg/run2.mac).
+This will output a file called `plz_work_kthxbai.root` with a TTree named `fancy_tree`, which will contain a branch for each calorimeter cell (`cell_#`) with histograms of the energy deposited in that cell across the various shower events.
+The last three cells (numbered 504, 505, and 506) actually represent the overflow for each calorimeter layer.
+Finally, a branch called `TotalEnergy` is added for bookkeeping.

 To launch a batch job on PDSF, simply run `./launch <num_jobs>`, to launch `<num_jobs>` concurrent tasks in a job array.